 - Focus On The Good.
 Don’t dwell on things you dislike about flossing.
 Instead, make it enjoyable for yourself by listening to music, or flossing with flavors and textures that you like.
 Focus on how good it feels to have your mouth feel so clean.

 If you have any questions about preventing and managing gum disease, ask us!
-You can comment below, post on our Facebook, page, or you can always call for a more in-depth conversation.
+You can comment below, post on our Facebook page or you can always call or schedule an appointment for a more in-depth conversation.